Graffiti: Contemporary

-Contemporary graffiti

-Contemporary graffiti style has been heavily influenced by hip hop culture and the myriad international styles derived from Philadelphia and New York City Subway graffiti, however, there are many other traditions of notable graffiti in the twentieth century.
-Graffiti have long appeared on building walls, in latrines, railroad boxcars, subways, and bridges.

-The oldest known example of modern graffiti are the "monikers" found on traincars created by hobos and railworkers since the late 1800s.
+The oldest known example of graffiti monikers were found on traincars created by hobos and railworkers since the late 1800s.
 The Bozo Texino monikers were documented by filmmaker Bill Daniel in his 2005 film, Who is Bozo Texino?.

-Some graffiti have their own poignancy.
+Contemporary graffiti has been seen on landmarks in the US, such as Independence Rock, a national landmark along the Oregon Trail.

 In World War II, an inscription on a wall at the fortress of Verdun was seen as an illustration of the US response twice in a generation to the wrongs of the Old World:

 During World War II and for decades after, the phrase "Kilroy was here" with an accompanying illustration was widespread throughout the world, due to its use by American troops and ultimately filtering into American popular culture.
 Shortly after the death of Charlie Parker (nicknamed "Yardbird" or "Bird"), graffiti began appearing around New York with the words "Bird Lives".
-The student protests and general strike of May 1968 saw Paris bedecked in revolutionary, anarchistic, and situationist slogans such as L'ennui est contre-révolutionnaire ("Boredom is counterrevolutionary") expressed in painted graffiti, poster art, and stencil art.
-At the time in the US, other political phrases (such as "Free Huey" about Black Panther Huey Newton) became briefly popular as graffiti in limited areas, only to be forgotten.
-A popular graffito of the early 1970s was "Dick Nixon Before He Dicks You", reflecting the hostility of the youth culture to that US president.

-Advent of aerosol paint
+Modern

+Modern graffiti style has been heavily influenced by hip hop culture and started with young people in 1960s and 70s in New York City and Philadelphia.
+Tags were the first form of stylised contemporary graffiti, starting with artists like TAKI 183 and Cornbread.
+Later, artists began to paint throw-ups and pieces on trains on the sides of subway trains. and eventually moved into the city after the NYC metro began to buy new trains and paint over graffiti.